 What if the very people who continue to promote the war on drugs, and continue to stop reformation of the laws, and continue to incarcerate people who have hurt no one etc started to receive illegal drugs, of a quantity which would result in jail time perhaps, into their personal homes, offices, and other places directly associated with them?
 How would law enforcement react?
 I wonder if they would even respond to an anonymous tip off?

 Actually, there is a good reason to fear this idea being used in reverse, because I expect that if a kg of cocaine got sent to a respectable politicians house (in many many small envelopes that is), the police would go over there and help him get to the bottom of whoever is harassing him in this way!
 But if someone sent a kg of cocaine to a poorer black man’s house – that poor guy would be in prison before he even had a chance to speak.
 And this is precisely the problem with the war on drugs.
 The arbitrary choices involved in who they prosecute and who they support.
+If you or someone you know is dealing with drug-related challenges, you can see Pacific Ridge site for guidance.

 Anyway – it was just a pondering.
 Could ‘Anonymous’ start sending drugs to politicians as a form of political protest?